Garcia2026/financiera/README.md

 ## Theme selection

 Use the theme selector in the application's top bar to switch between `light`, `dark` and the new `corporativo` appearance.
 The chosen option is saved and restored on your next visit.
+Colors for each style are defined through CSS variables in `src/assets/css/themes.css` so you can easily tweak them.

 ## Environment variables